mrlesmithjr/ansible-openstack-old/README.md

 openstack_services_vip_fqdn: 'openstack.{{ pri_domain_name }}'  #Define FQDN for the openstack_services_vip...This should be used for all services to connect to.
 openstack_services_vip_cidr: 24
 openstack_services_vip_int: eth0  #defines the interface to configure Pacemaker to listen on
+openstack_telementry_install: true  #defines if Telemetry (Ceilometer) should be installed.
 openstack_trove_dbpass: []  #Database password of Database service
 openstack_trove_pass: []  #Password of Database Service user trove
 pri_domain_name: example.org  #Defines primary domain name of site.